yakimovim/vscode-check-npm-updates/README.md

 You can change number of simultaneously displayed notifications by adjusting `checkNpmUpdates.maximumNumberOfNotification` configuration setting.
 Negative value means that all notifications will be displayed.

+If there are many NPM packages in your projects, one should not try to obtain information about available versions of all of them simultaneously.
+NPM registry will reject some of these requests as there are too many of them.
+This is why the extension tries to get this information sequentially by batches.
+You can configure size of a batch (number of simultaneous requests) by adjusting `checkNpmUpdates.numberOfSimultaneousRequests` configuration setting.
+The bigger the number, the faster you'll get information about all packages.
+But at the same time, the bigger probability that some requests will be rejected.
+The extension has mechanism to repeat rejected requests several times, but it will take additional time.
+Be careful.

 ## Keyboard Shortcuts

 The extension registers keyboard shortcut `checkNpmUpdates.checkUpdates` to execute checking immediately.
 Default shortcut is `Shift-Ctrl-C` (`Shift-Cmd-C` for Mac).